 The second book in the series, Adopting Hope, is a collection of amazing stories from adoptive couples, birthparents and adoptees from all over the country.
 They have shared their tips, suggestions and lessons learned from their own experiences to help others who find themselves in the adoption world.
 Adopting Hope offers readers a community where no one has to feel alone on their journey.
 It’s a place to find answers from others who have already been in their shoes.
 Lorri appeared on Good Day LA, KTLA, and regional TV shows nationwide.
 See the Appearances tab.

-The third book in the series, Adopted People Who Changed the World, is a children's book due Fall 2022.
+The third book in the series, Amazing Adoptees Who Changed the World, is a children's book due August 2023.

 Lorri’s first book, Distorted, was a memoir co-authored with her daughter Taryn, which delved into Taryn’s struggle with an eating disorder, and the effect on the family.
 They were featured on many national broadcasts, including the Today show and the Montel Williams Show.
 Lorri’s work led her to become a family advocate, and a speaker/expert on eating disorders, adoption and resources for parents.
 She serves as Vice-Chair on the board of Harvest Home, an organization that helps equip pregnant homeless women to become independent, good mothers.